-4.1.4 Instruct the subject to blink a few times immediately before starting the scan.
+3.1.4 Instruct the subject to blink a few times immediately before starting the scan.

-4.1.5 Click the “Capture” button to start the scan when the border surrounding the button becomes green.
-Instruct the subject to focus on the visual fixation target to avoid motion artifacts.
+3.1.5 Click the “Capture” button to start the scan when the border surrounding the button becomes green.
+Instruct the subject to focus on the visual fixation target during image acquisition to avoid motion artifacts.

-4.1.6 Perform an optic nerve head scan with the “Optic Disc Cube” scanning protocol using steps 4.1.2 to 4.1.5 (Figure 7B).

-4.1.7 Review the quality of the captured scan using Figure 7C and 7D as a standard.
-Discard the image and retake the scan if the signal strength is smaller than 6 (Figure 8A), or motion artefacts are detected (indicated by discontinuity of blood vessels) (Figure 8B).
+3.1.7 Review the scan quality using Figure 7C as a standard.
+Discard the scan result and repeat the scan if the signal strength is smaller than 6 (Figure 8A), or motion artefacts are detected (indicated by discontinuity of blood vessels) (Figure 8B).

-4.1.8 Save the scanning results.
+3.1.8 Save the scan result.

+3.1.9 Repeat Steps 3.1.1 to 3.1.7 for another eye.

+3.1.10 Perform an optic nerve head scan with the “Optic Disc Cube” scanning protocol following steps 3.1.2 to 3.1.9 (Figure 7B and 7D).

 Figure 8.
 Sub-optimal results of optical coherence tomography.
 Common sub-optimal results of the optical coherence tomography (OCT) include (A) poor signal strength (strength value &lt;6), and (B) motion artefacts.
-The quality of OCT images should be checked immediately after image acquisition, and the scan protocol should be repeated if these artefacts are observed.
+The scan quality should be reviewed immediately after image acquisition, and the scan should be repeated if these artefacts are encountered.

-4.2.
-Generate the analysis printout of the macular GC-IPL thickness.
+3.2.
+Generate an analysis printout of the macular GC-IPL thickness.

-4.2.1 Select the “Macular Cube” scan records of both eyes in the analysis interface.
+3.2.1 Select the “Macular Cube” scan records of both eyes in the analysis interface.

-4.2.2 Click the “Ganglion Cell OU Analysis” to initiate the automatic analysis algorithm to assess the GC-IPL thickness of the captured image (Figure 7E).
+3.2.2 Click the “Ganglion Cell OU Analysis” to initiate the automatic analysis algorithm to assess the GC-IPL thickness of the scan (Figure 7E).

-Note: Steps 4.2.2.1 to 4.2.2.4 can be automatically completed by the analysis algorithm.
+Note: Step 3.2.2 is automatically completed by the analysis algorithm.

-4.2.2.1 Generate a 14.13 mm2 fovea-centered elliptical annulus that has horizontal inner and outer radiuses of 0.6 mm and 2.4 mm, respectively, and vertical inner and outer radiuses of 0.5 mm and 2.0 mm, respectively.
+3.2.2.1 Generate a 14.13 mm2 fovea-centered elliptical annulus that has horizontal inner and outer radiuses of 0.6 mm and 2.4 mm, respectively, and vertical inner and outer radiuses of 0.5 mm and 2.0 mm, respectively.

 Note: The size and shape of the elliptical annulus conform closely to the macular anatomy and thus correspond to the area where the RGCs are thickest in normal eyes33,34.
-The area within the inner ring of the annulus is not measured, since the macular GC-IPL in this area is very thin and difficult to detect accurately.
+The area within the inner ring of the annulus is not measured, as the GC-IPL in this area is very thin.

-4.2.2.2 Segment the outer boundary of the RNFL and the outer boundary of the inner plexiform layer (IPL) to locate the GC-IPL (Figure 9).
+3.2.2.2 Segment the outer boundary of the RNFL and the outer boundary of the inner plexiform layer (IPL) to locate the GC-IPL (Figure 9).

-4.2.2.3 Measure the average, minimum, and six sectorial (superotemporal, superior, superonasal, inferonasal, inferior, inferotemporal) thickness of macular GC-IPL within the fovea-centered elliptical annulus.
+3.2.2.3 Measure the average, minimum, and six sectorial (superotemporal, superior, superonasal, inferonasal, inferior, inferotemporal) thicknesses of macular GC-IPL within the fovea-centered elliptical annulus.

+3.2.2.4 Compare the measured GC-IPL thicknesses to the device’s internal normative age-matched database and generate a deviation map and a significance map

-4.2.2.4 Report the measurement results on an analysis printout.
+3.2.2.5 Report the measurement results on an analysis printout.